module-formation/formation-Deep-MLOps/docs/devops/web_server.md

 **localhost est le nom assignée à l'adresse loopback 127.0.0.1**, les deux sont interchangeables.

+## Lancer un application en mode background

-nohup python app.py &
+`nohup python app.py &`

 Note: Nohup stands for no hang up, which can be executed as shown below.

-nohup command-with-options &
+`nohup command-with-options &`

-Adding "&" at the end will move the process to run in background.
-When you execute a Unix job in the background (using &) and logout from the session, your process will get killed.
+Adding `&` at the end will move the process to run in background.
+When you execute a Unix job in the background (using `&`) and logout from the session, **your process will get killed**.
 You can avoid this with nohup.